black-ai/engineering-design-challenge/README.md

 # engineering-design-challenge

 The purpose of this challenge is to test your ability and approach to designing functional objects for manufacturing.
-This challenge should take you 1-2 hours to complete.
-Add an extra hour for research.
+This challenge should take you 2-3 hours to complete, including an hour for research.

 # Introduction